rabbit-ear/rabbit-ear-app/readme.md

 - [ ] when Svelte 5 comes out, replace GraphUpdate with an effect.
 - [ ] snap to SQRT2 points
 - [ ] bug: many different sized frames, one empty, delete it, auto switches to hexagon frame but does not resize viewport, it does if you press the zoom but not automatically
+- [ ] ability to adjust epsilon app-wide

 unknown: